 - Requests for transient credit must be submitted through the transient application and approved by the advisor and appropriate dean.

 - If the course(s) a student plans to take at another domestic or international institution is not already articulated in the TESS system, the student is responsible for submitting all necessary information required for review through the TESS portal.

-Candidates for an undergraduate degree from West Virginia University should plan to complete at least 30 their final 36 credit hours in residence.
-Students who do not complete 30 of the final 36 credit hours in residence must complete a minimum of 90 total credit hours in residence in order to earn a WVU degree.
+Candidates for an undergraduate degree from the West Virginia University System should plan to complete at least 30 their final 36 credit hours in residence.
+Students who do not complete 30 of the final 36 credit hours in residence must complete a minimum of 90 total credit hours in residence to earn a WVU degree.
 Individual colleges, schools, or departments might have additional residence requirements as part of their degree or major requirements.
 Students should consult their respective academic unit with questions regarding specific degree or major residence requirements.
-Transfer coursework (excluding Potomac State College and WVU Institute of Technology courses); WVU administered credit by examination, placement credit, and experiential learning credit; Advanced Placement (AP) credit; International Baccalaureate (IB) credit; College Level Examination Program (CLEP) credit; high school dual enrollment credit; and military training credit are examples of the types of coursework excluded from WVU residence credit.
-While WVU administered credit by examination, placement credit, and experiential learning credit will be excluded from WVU residence credit, it does not interrupt the final 30 credit hours in residence if earned during this period.
+Transfer coursework (excluding coursework transferred between WVU Morgantown, WVU Keyser and WVU Beckley) is excluded from WVU residence credit.
+WVU administered credit by examination, placement credit, study abroad credit, military credit and experiential learning credit will not interrupt the final 30 credit hours in residence if earned during this period.